OmegaAOL/cerulean/README.md

 # What's present and what works

 A few menus like the login screen (and its accompanying functions) and the About screen have been finished.
-The main window hasn't been started yet, except for the menu bat, and can be accessed by (for now) pressing "Configure TOTP Authentication" on the login screen.
+The main window hasn't been started yet, except for the menu bar, and can be accessed by (for now) pressing "Configure TOTP Authentication" on the login screen.
 The majority of time I spent on this project was troubleshooting compatibility, mostiy with Windows 98.

-You cannot login.
-[LibCurl.NET](https://sourceforge.net/projects/libcurl-net/) and my Windows 98 build of libcurl are in the binaries, but they don't seem to be working with *any* version of Windows at the moment.
-As soon as I get them to work, you will be able to login to your Bluesky account using Cerulean.
+You can login and send a (text) post to Bluesky.

 # Security